HTTP Trigger

 - Credentials:

-- The Credentials section provides a list of credentials, if configured.
+- The Credentials section lists credentials, if configured.

 - The credentials are presented in a tabular format: